AgonConsole8/agon-docs/docs/MOS.md

 - ...
 - `&B7E000 - &B7FFFF`: The eZ80's 8kb of internal (fast) RAM

 \* Technically, user programs can actually use the whole RAM space from `&040000` to `&0BBFFF`, but programs that use memory above `&0AFFFF` may have limitations.
 A program that uses the moslet/module memory space for instance will not be able to use moslet-based commands, and when modules are introduced will have limitations on access to functionality provided by modules.
 Programs should need to indicate in their [header](mos/Executables.md#advanced-header) whether they are "module safe" or "module compatible".
-Guidance on how to make your program "module safe" will be provided in the [MOS Modules](mos/Modules.md) documentation, and .
+Guidance on how to make your program "module safe" will be provided in the [MOS Modules](mos/Modules.md) documentation.

 ## The Stack